The S.T.A.M.P.

 Meaningful Language

-Does our language stand out in meaningful ways?
+3. Does our language stand out from commonly-used content from brands?

 Meaningful Language Checklist